bitlabstudio/django-influxdb-metrics/README.rst

 Collects the total memory of your user, plus the memory and name of the largest process.

+You can run it like this:

+    ./manage.py influxdb_get_memory_usage
+    ./manage.py influxdb_get_memory_usage username

+If you don't provide a username, the current user that runs the script will be used.

 You could schedule it like this::

     * * * * * cd /path/to/project/ && /path/to/venv/bin/python /path/to/project/manage.py influxdb_get_memory_usage username > $HOME/mylogs/cron/influxdb-get-memory-usage.log 2>&1